 - Ongoing physical rehabilitation and therapy

-- Lost income and benefits
+- Loss of income and benefits

 - Diminished future potential earnings

-- Replacement or repair of your vehicle
+- Property damage (the replacement or repair of your vehicle)

 - Home modifications, like wheelchair ramps